Taniyah-A/Spring2025_finalProjects/uploads/ArnavEarve_Final/FinalProjects-ArnavEarve (2).md

 # References Cited

-[1].
-De Miranda, Joachim R., et al. "Standard methods for virus research in Apis mellifera."
-Journal of apicultural research 52.4 (2013): 1-56.
+<a id="ref1"></a>1.
+De Miranda, Joachim R., et al. *Standard methods for virus research in Apis mellifera.* Journal of Apicultural Research 52.4 (2013): 1–56.
-[2].
-Tantillo, Giuseppina, et al. "Virus infections of honeybees Apis mellifera."
-Italian journal of food safety 4.3 (2015): 5364.
+<a id="ref2"></a>2.
+Tantillo, Giuseppina, et al. *Virus infections of honeybees Apis mellifera.* Italian Journal of Food Safety 4.3 (2015): 5364.
-[3].
-Lanzi, Gaetana, et al. "Molecular and biological characterization of deformed wing virus of honeybees (Apis mellifera L.)."
-Journal of virology 80.10 (2006): 4998-5009.
+<a id="ref3"></a>3.
+Lanzi, Gaetana, et al. *Molecular and biological characterization of deformed wing virus of honeybees.* Journal of Virology 80.10 (2006): 4998–5009.
-[4].
-Noël, Amélie, Yves Le Conte, and Fanny Mondet.
-"Varroa destructor: how does it harm Apis mellifera honey bees and what can be done about it?."
-Emerging Topics in Life Sciences 4.1 (2020): 45-57.
+<a id="ref4"></a>4.
+Noël, Amélie, Yves Le Conte, and Fanny Mondet. *Varroa destructor: how does it harm Apis mellifera honey bees and what can be done about it?* Emerging Topics in Life Sciences 4.1 (2020): 45–57.
-[5].
-Kraberger, Simona, et al. "Diverse single-stranded DNA viruses associated with honey bees (Apis mellifera)."
-Infection, Genetics and Evolution 71 (2019): 179-188.
+<a id="ref5"></a>5.
+Kraberger, Simona, et al. *Diverse single-stranded DNA viruses associated with honey bees (Apis mellifera).* Infection, Genetics and Evolution 71 (2019): 179–188.
-[6].
-Chen, Yanping, Jeffery S. Pettis, and Mark F. Feldlaufer.
-"Detection of multiple viruses in queens of the honey bee Apis mellifera L." Journal of invertebrate pathology 90.2 (2005): 118-121.
+<a id="ref6"></a>6.
+Chen, Yanping, Jeffery S. Pettis, and Mark F. Feldlaufer. *Detection of multiple viruses in queens of the honey bee Apis mellifera L.* Journal of Invertebrate Pathology 90.2 (2005): 118–121.
-[7].
-Beaurepaire, Alexis, et al. "Diversity and global distribution of viruses of the western honey bee, Apis mellifera."
-Insects 11.4 (2020): 239.
+<a id="ref7"></a>7.
+Beaurepaire, Alexis, et al. *Diversity and global distribution of viruses of the western honey bee, Apis mellifera.* Insects 11.4 (2020): 239.